actuallyachraf/actuallyachraf/README.md

 <!--
 **actuallyachraf/actuallyachraf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I am Achraf, I graduated with BSc in Applied Mathematics currently on a Dipl.Eng (BSc and MSc included) in Software Engineering.
 My interests revolve around Decentralized Systems, Cryptography, Mathematics and Games.
-I ~~currently work on implementing zkSNARKs and zkSTARKs in Blockchains~~ am currently on leave and studying Complexity Theory and Algebraic Geometry.
+I am currently building tooling and machine learning models [@saferwall](https://saferwall.com).

-Previously I built Machine Learning models to compete in [numer.ai](https://numer.ai/) and classify malware at [saferwall](https://saferwall.com).
+Previously I built Machine Learning models to compete in [numer.ai](https://numer.ai/) and implemented [academically cited](https://sancy.iut-clermont.uca.fr/~lafourcade/PAPERS/PDF/technical-report-CGLY.pdf) cryptography libraries.

-Some of the projects I worked on recently :
+Some of the projects I worked on in the past :

 - [A Test Driven Tutorial for zkSTARKs](https://github.com/actuallyachraf/zkstarks)
 - [A Golang library for Homomorphic Encryption](https://github.com/actuallyachraf/gomorph)